RikkuX491/SE-NYC-TEMPLATE-Phase-2/README.md

 Note: Make sure to change `pets.filter()` to `petsState.filter()` to maintain the correct functionality of the Search filter feature.

-4. In the `PetPage` component in `PetPage.js`, declare a function named `deletePet` that has one parameter called `id`.
+4. In the `PetPage` component in `PetPage.js`, declare a function named `deletePet` that has one parameter named `id`.
 The `deletePet` function should remove a pet from the page.
 To do this, you will need to call the `setPetsState` setter function to update the value of the `petsState` to contain an array that excludes the pet that should be deleted.

-Hint: You can use the `.filter()` array iterator method to create a new array that does not include the pet that you want to delete.
-Include only the pets whose id does **not** match the value of the `id` parameter.
+Hint: You can use the `filter()` array iterator method to create a new array that does not include the pet that you want to delete.
+Include only the pets whose `id` does **not** match the value of the `id` parameter.

 5. Pass the `deletePet` function as a prop to the `PetList` component.
 Then, in the `PetList` component, pass `deletePet` as a prop to the `Pet` components.